delboy711/eXoCAN/README.md

 Written by John Eckert (k2ox).
 BSD license, check license.txt for more information All text above must be included in any redistribution.

+## Enhancements in this fork
+ * Allows up to 3 messages to sent one after the other by enabling the two unused transmit mailboxes.
+When sending more than 3 messages put a 10mS pause between groups of 3.